Wise School Early Childhood Parent Handbook 2019-2020

 Please contact the Wise School Early Childhood office for more detailed information on the most updated fees for Early Morning and After School Child Care.

 We have a drop-in option for families needing occasional child care before and/or after school.
 Drop-in for either morning or after school is open to all EC families.
-The fees are $20 per morning drop in, and $25 per afternoon drop in.
 To attend early morning/extended day you must register and pay in the ECC office by 9:15 a.m. on the day you wish to “drop in”.

 The EC offers an outstanding after school enrichment program for our young learners.
-The classes offered include sports, music, drama, science, acting, Tot Gourmet, and more.
+The classes offered include sports, music, dance, science, acting, cooking, and more.
 At the end of the day, we assist children in transitioning to the enrichment program and we allow time for bathroom breaks and a quick snack before the fun begins!
-Enrichment class hours are Monday through Thursday, 2:10 p.m. to 3 p.m.
+Enrichment class hours are Monday through Friday, 2:10 p.m. to 3 p.m.

 Hours of Operation